jpegleg/protean-gitops/README.md

 #### Writing .protean file functions

-Here is an example .protean file for `mihno`, a rust honeypot.
+Here is an example `.protean` file for mihno, a rust honeypot.

 ```